alexander-binder/Gatsby-js-blog-post/README.md

 ![](images/Screenshot1.png)

 ----------------------------------------------------------------------------------
-I as well create with styledComponents and css Grid a Mailgun about page Clone.
+I as well created with styledComponents and css Grid a Mailgun about page Clone.
-I am use a 12 column grid and I than change the grid area of the components depending on the screen-size
+I am use a 12 column grid and I than change the grid area of the components depending on the screen-size.

 ![](images/Screenshot2.png)